montaggolan/misp-elastic/README.md

-# misp-kibana
+# misp-elastic

-Check kibana for IoCs present in MISP.
+Check elastic instance for IoCs present in MISP.